UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Details of Baselines

 \section{Details of Baselines}

 Below, we provide additional details on how we adapt, retrain, or utilize each baseline for comparison.
-Unless otherwise specified, all default hyperparameters are used as in the original implementations of these methodle.
+Unless otherwise specified, all default hyperparameters are used as in the original implementations of these methods.
 For any required data, we convert our data format accordingly.

-\textbf{Procleave}~\cite{procleave} and \textbf{ProsperousPlus}~\cite{ProsperousPlus} both provide publicly available code, enabling us to retrain their models within our supervised setting.
+\textbf{ProsperousPlus}~\cite{ProsperousPlus} and \textbf{DeepDigest}~\cite{yang2021deepdigest} all provide publicly available code, enabling us to retrain their models within our supervised setting.
 We use the same training and test sets as those used for our method, specifically for the supervised benchmark.
 We adopt the default training code from each repository while ensuring that all other settings remain consistent.

 \textbf{ScreenCap3}~\cite{ScreenCap3} and \textbf{CAT3}~\cite{CAT3}, specialized for the C14.003 enzyme, do not provide publicly available datasets or source code for retraining.
 Instead, they each offer a prediction platform: a web server for ScreenCap3 and standalone software for CAT3.
 We use these platforms to generate predictions on our test set.
 Since their training data are not publicly accessible, we can only report their performance as is, with the caveat that neither model can be applied to other enzymes.